108th Wing: Air refueling

 With the end of the Cold War, the 108th Tactical Fighter Wing was re-aligned to a KC-135 Stratotanker Air Refueling Wing.
 The F-4s were retired and the squadron was redesignated as the 141st Air Refueling Squadron.
 Also, as part of the conversion of the wing to the Objective Wing organization, the 108th Tactical Fighter Group became the 108th Operations Group, to which the 141st was assigned.
 The 108th received its first Boeing KC-135 Stratotanker (KC-135E) on 27 September.
 Yet, a scant 69 days later, on 6 December, it flew its first refueling mission.
 Forty-one days later, on 16 January 1992, it flew its first operational mission – a night, air refueling of an E-3B "Sentry" bound for the Persian Gulf.

 1992 was a busy year for the 108th.
 They flew their first passenger airlift mission on 27 February; its first overseas mission (Costa Rica) on 13 March; its first European mission, Germany 28 May, (South Korea) on 20 July, and its first humanitarian mission on 1 September, (three Stratotankers filled with critically needed supplies to "Hurricane Andrew" (Florida) victims).
 The wing was certified combat ready on 3 December 1992.
 The very next day it was tasked with two missions – its first operational deployment – nothing less than spearheading and establishing the U.S. – Somalia air bridge for Operation Restore Hope.
 It not only deployed an air refueling detachment to Moron Air Base, Spain, but also airlifted active duty air crews to Cairo West Air Base, Egypt.
 In January 1993, while deployed at Moron Air Base, Spain, the Wing off loaded its one millionth pound of fuel.

 On 1 October 1993, the NJ ANG 170th Air Refueling Group combined with the 108th Air Refueling Wing.
 The 108th welcomed the 150th Air Refueling Squadron's 37 years experience in airlift and air refueling operations, and its 130,454 accident-free flying hours, recognized as the world's safest flying record.

 In September 1994, for over 30 days, five aircraft and 300 members deployed to Pisa, Italy for DENY FLIGHT.
 The 108th replaced the 126 ARW of the Illinois Air National Guard.
 Supported by 15 active duty Air Force personnel, the 108th Wing was the first Air National Guard unit to take full responsibility during that period.

 May through August 1995, 13 members of the 108th and 170th Clinic deployed to Guantanamo Bay Naval Base, Cuba for a humanitarian mission, Operation Sea Signal.

 In 2007, the 108 ARW began retiring its KC-135E aircraft and transitioning to the KC-135R.
+On 20 September 2023, the squadron flew its last mission with the KC-135R, as it transitioned to becoming an associate squadron of the 305th Air Mobility Wing, flying Boeing KC-46 Pegasus tankers.